Municipality of the District of Clare

 6) Warden’s Activity Report – Warden Ronnie LeBlanc

-April 12th Attended a meeting of the Board of Directors of the Yarmouth Harbourside Lodge.
+September 26 – Attended a virtual meeting of the Board of Governors of Université Sainte-Anne

 7) Official Statements from Members of Council

 Warden LeBlanc welcomed Councillor Philippe Gaudet to Council.